About the Journal

-The length of the submitted manuscript is between 5,000 and 12,000 words including notes, biography, references, captions and diagrams.
+The length of the submitted manuscript is between 5,000 and 12,000 words excluding notes and references.

-For citing and referencing, the authors have consistently used either of the two referencing systems of the Chicago Manual of Style (16th or later edition): Notes and Bibliography and Author-Date systems (https://www.chicagomanualofstyle.org/tools_citationguide.html).
+For citing and referencing, the authors have consistently used either of the two referencing systems of the Chicago Manual of Style (16th or later edition): Notes and Bibliography system and Author-Date system (https://www.chicagomanualofstyle.org/tools_citationguide.html).
 (This is a new rule applicable as from 1st January 2022.
-Until that date, authors were required to use the Notes and Bibliography system only).
+Until that date, authors were required to use the Notes and Bibliography system only)

 Where available, URLs for the references have been provided.

-The text is single-spaced; uses a 12-point font; employs italics rather than underlining (except with URL addresses).
+The text is single-spaced; uses a 12-point font; employs italics for emphasis rather than underlining (except with URL addresses).

 All illustrations, figures, and tables are clearly identified and placed at the end of the manuscript with clear indication in the text of where the author wants them placed.